mouton5000/dynamicgraphviz/README.md

 - **euclid3** 0.0.1 (https://github.com/euclid3/euclid3) (by Copyright (c) 2006 Alex Holkner)
 - **Pygobject** (Gtk for python3) 3.26.1 (http://pygobject.readthedocs.io/en/latest/index.html)

 This module can simply be installed with pip, however only pypubsub, pycairo and euclid3 are automatically installed using pip.
-Pygobject is **not** automatically installed.
-Please visit http://pygobject.readthedocs.io/en/latest/getting_started.html to install PyGobject.
+Pygobject and Cairo are **not** automatically installed.
+Please visit http://pygobject.readthedocs.io/en/latest/getting_started.html to install PyGobject and https://cairographics.org/download/ to install Cairo.

 Then simply run the following command: